Scientific: Ruellia peninsularis

 USDA 9-10 (arid regions are best)

-Landscape Use: Accent, informal hedge, background
+Landscape Use: Accent, informal hedge, background, oasis and xeric landscapes.

-Seasonal color: Flowers present during warm times of year, heaviest in spring and again in fall
+Seasonal Color: Flowers present during warm times of year, heaviest in spring and again in fall.

 Soil: Tolerant

-Propagation: Cutting, seed
+Propagation: Semi-hardwood cuttings, seed